 And it’s not just the mercury exposure that we’re concerned about.
 Amalgam is a temperature-sensitive material, which means it can easily expand or contract when exposed to hot or cold substances.
 This fluctuation in size can cause microscopic cracks in the enamel and even lead to an increase in tooth sensitivity, which can impact oral health.

-As members of the IAOMT, Drs.
-Viola and Whitcomb devote their time to continuing education on the dangers of Mercury and make it a priority to ensure their office is a safe environment for removing and disposing of old amalgam fillings.
+As members of the IAOMT, Dr. Whitcomb devote their time to continuing education on the dangers of Mercury and make it a priority to ensure their office is a safe environment for removing and disposing of old amalgam fillings.

-For placing small fillings, Drs.
-Whitcomb and Viola utilize composite resin.
+For placing small fillings, Dr. Whitcomb utilize composite resin.
 These types of fillings are placed directly into the tooth and require much less preparation than silver amalgam fillings.
 By removing less of the tooth, it helps preserve stability in the structure surrounding the filling.

 In addition to providing mercury-free fillings, we also offer biocompatible options for patients who are in need of a crown, inlay, or onlay.
 CEREC restorations utilize safe, metal-free dental ceramic.
 This is an ideal dental material because of its strength, durability, and resemblance to natural tooth enamel.
 Not only do CEREC restorations last a long time, but you will no longer have that visible portion of metal near the gum line that is common with traditional crowns.